CtheSky/PinBall/README.md

 # Pinball Constructor
-This is a webpage game in which you construct a pinball game and play with it.
-It has several basic construct blocks and provides a flexible way to build your own pinball game.
+This is a pinball game which allows you to create your own scenes.
+It has several basic construct blocks and provides a flexible and easy way to build your own pinball game.

 # Basic construct blocks
 - Rectangle (Static/Dynamic)